-For many businesses, a managed service provider (MSP) makes the difference between a secure, well-managed network and one that places them at risk of crippling attacks.
-That’s one good reason why MSPs are indispensable today.
-(For another big reason, see As Network Value Skyrockets, MSPs Become Increasingly Essential.)
+For many businesses, a good network administrator makes the difference between a secure, well-managed network and one that places them at risk of crippling attacks.
+That’s one good reason why network admins are indispensable today.
+(For another big reason, see As Network Value Skyrockets, Network Managers Become Increasingly Essential.)

 That was then

 The reason hackers today pose a greater threat than ever is simple: The network is the lifeline that connects everything in our modern world.
 Anything that disrupts the network or steals information from it will have costly consequences.

 That makes networks today different from previous decades.
 When viruses were being written for DOS PCs, most computers weren’t connected to a network at all.
 Back then, if hackers compromised one computer, the damage they could cause was usually limited to that host.

 Even 10 years ago, when most computers were connected to the internet, the potential danger posed by hackers was still much smaller than it is today.
 Networks at the time weren’t as expansive, meaning an attack against one computer didn’t put so many other devices on the same network at risk.
 Data was also still stored locally in most cases, rather than exchanged over the network, reducing the importance of the network as a potential attack vector.

 The hacker threat today

 Today, however, all that has changed.
 When you add together all of the PCs, servers, mobile devices, and Internet of Things (IoT) endpoints on a given network, networks at a small or mid-sized business can easily consist of hundreds or thousands of hosts, while enterprise networks are larger still.
 If a hacker is able to compromise just one device on the network, he has a stepping-stone for attacking all the others as well.